What is Our Blood?

 What is the Norman Foster Foundation’s involvement in Our Blood?

 The Norman Foster Foundation promotes interdisciplinary thinking and research to help new generations of architects, designers and urbanists anticipate the future.
-The renowned British architect and his Foundation have teamed up with Our Blood to collaboratively design and execute the structure that houses the Blood Cube sculptures.
+The renowned British architect and his Foundation have teamed up with Our Blood to collaboratively design and execute the structure that houses the Our Blood sculptures.
 The pavilion design comes from the word <

 What is the New York Public Library’s involvement in Our Blood?